manishjoshi394/word-net/README.md

 relationships is built using a rooted Directed acyclic graph as a data structure.

 ### Quick Description of Classes :
+#### NOTE: This is just a quick summary.
+See this GitHub page for full API documentation. [https://manishjoshi394.github.io/word-net/](https://manishjoshi394.github.io/word-net/)
 #### 1. SAP.java
 This class calulates Shortest ancestral path in a directed-graph the path is returned as an Iterables of vertices(represented as integers).
 You can read more in the file itself or compile a JavaDoc using the same source.
 #### 2. WordNet.java